anilmainali/SoftwareTesting/Notes.md

 ## Shortner Long URLs

-Here is a list of resources where you can go and shortener your Long URLs.
+Here is a list of sites where you can go and shortener your Long URLs.

 0. https://goo.gl/